You are here: HomeChange Guitar Strings

 How To Change Acoustic Guitar Strings

-The best written explanation I've found on how to change acoustic strings is on the Taylor Guitar Tech Sheets web-page.
-Scroll down until you find the Tech Sheet called "How To Change Steel Strings".
-It's a 714K PDF file with photo clear instructions for changing the strings of a steel string acoustic guitar.
+The best written explanation I've found on how to change acoustic steel strings is a PDF file produced by Taylor Guitars.
+You can get the PDF file on the "New Improved" Taylor method of changing steel string by clicking here.
+Your browser should open a new window and offer to download a 714K PDF file with clear photo assisted instructions for changing the strings of your steel string acoustic guitar.
 You can adapt the instructions for most other acoustics.
 Taylor has a number of other helpful guitar maintenance articles on their web-site.
 Take a look!

 Elixir has a nice write-up on how to change guitar strings on an acoustic, with text and photos.
 In addition, I recommend long-lasting coated strings.
-If you'd like to try a set, check to see if Select Sounds LLC has any available.
+If you'd like to try a set, you can find coated strings from Elixir and D'Addario at Select Sounds LLC.

 How To Change Electric Guitar Strings